Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 2: Modeling Substitution Errors in Naturalistic Productions

 \subsection{Discussion}

-The above analysis aims to explicate the distinct contributions of various lexical, contextual, and similarity-based factors that affect word choice in naturalistic substitution contexts.
-Across all categories of substitution errors, we observe a strong frequency effect consistent with prior work \citep{dell1990effects,shriberg1996disfluencies,kapatsinski2010frequency}: higher frequency words were more likely to surface as errors than less frequent targets, which speakers subsequently produced as repairs.
-In the case of phonologically-related substitutions, frequency or unigram predictability emerged as the sole factor in determining word choice whereas for morphosyntactic substitutions, there was an additional effect of predictability from the past.
-These findings are consistent with attested \textsc{availability-based} explanations of production choices \citep{bock1980syntactic,ferreira2000effect}: substitution errors reflect instances where speakers initially mis-select contextually inaccurate yet more easily accessible phonological competitors or morphological forms before overriding these choices with the repair that is closer to the target form.
+\rr{The above analysis aims to explicate the distinct contributions of lexical, contextual, semantic, and formal cues that affect word choice in naturalistic substitution contexts.
+Across all the four types of errors analyzed here, we observe a strong frequency effect consistent with prior findings: higher frequency words were more likely to surface as errors than less frequent targets, which speakers subsequently produced as self-repairs \citep{dell1990effects,shriberg1996disfluencies,kittredge2008effect,kapatsinski2010frequency}}.

+\rr{For phonologically-related errors, frequency and semantic proximity to the target emerged as significant factors in determining word choice.
+While effects of sentential context were absent, these findings suggest that even form-related errors are constrained by semantic information, consistent with interactive activation accounts in which semantic information influences selection even during phonological processing \citep{rapp2000discreteness,navarrete2005phonological,goldrick2010mrs}.
+By contrast, morphosyntactic substitutions---defined as instances where the error and repair share a root---primarily show effects of frequency and predictability from the past but not the future context.
+Notably, the absence of a semantic distance effect follows directly from the definition of this error type: errors and repairs share the same stem and therefore the same core meaning.
+This pattern is consistent with \textsc{accessibility-based} explanations of production choices \citep{bock1980syntactic,ferreira2000effect}, where speakers may initially mis-select contextually inaccurate yet more accessible morphological forms before overriding these choices with the intended form.}